sumandeb/SingleCell/README.md

      **Ans:** Primers and Taq polymerise are added at the beginning.
 Everything is in the same solution but the temperature of PCR machine controls which step is proceeding at a time.
      **you wound need to do DNA sequencing to know what kind of primer to buy based on where you would like the DNA to be started from.**

+     **why do we need to do PCR before cloning?
+Both cloning and PCR are methods of amplifying.
+If a gene can be amplified by PCR, then why do we need to go for cloning?**

+     **Two primers are used in PCR -- for marking the start and end of the area of interest**